Snapback4399/NSAI_KG_LLM/README.md

   - A Turtle RDF file encoding a **Porphyry Cu-Mo-Au Knowledge Graph**.
   - Captures relationships between geological features, alteration types, tectonic settings, minerals, and associated deposits.

+- **`Porphyry Cu-Mo-Au.csv`**
+  - Contains geochemical and geological data pertinent to Porphyry Cu-Mo-Au deposits.
+  - Serves as a data source for constructing and validating the NSAI models.

 ### Additional Files
 - **`LICENSE`**: MIT License for permissive use.
 - **`README.md`**: Documentation for repository usage and content.